SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/06-VariablesAndScopes.md

 ### Evaluating Variables: Global Reads

-We finish this chapter with the reading of global variables, which covers two cases: proper global variables and access to classes.
+We finish this chapter with the reading of global variables.
+It will cover two cases: proper global variables and access to classes.
 It illustrates the chain of scopes where an instance scope parent is a global scope.

+#### Dedicated Class Environment

-To better control our testing environment, we decided to not use the Pharo environment by default.
+To better control our testing environment, we decide not to use the Pharo class environment.
-Instead, the interpreter will know its global scope in an instance variable and look up globals in it using a simple API, making it possible to use the system's global environment instead if we wanted to.
+Instead, the interpreter will have its global scope in an instance variable and look up globals in it using a simple API, making it possible to use the system's global environment instead if we want to.
 We also leave outside of this chapter the writing to global variables.
 The case of global variable writing is similar to the instance variable assignment.

-### Little Setup
+### Global Read Little Setup

-Our first testing scenario, similar to the previous ones, is as follows: we will define a method `returnGlobal` that reads and returns the global named `Global`.
+Our first testing scenario for global variable read, similar to the previous ones, is as follows: we will define a method `returnGlobal` that reads and returns the global named `Global`.

-Now the question is that from the CInterpretable class the global variable `Global` should be a Pharo global variable.
-Note that when the interpreter encounters such a variable, it uses its own private environment.
+Before this, we have to define the variable so that the Pharo compiler finds it and does not ask the user extra information or cancel the compilation.

-So to make sure that you can compile the code and execute your tests, we define the class method initialize as follows:
+To make sure that you can compile the code and execute your tests, we define the _class_ method `initialize` as follows:

 ```
 CInterpretable class >> initialize
 	self setUpGlobal

 CInterpretable class >> setUpGlobal
 	self environment at: #Global put: 33
 ```